reiss-koh/reisskoh/content/authors/admin/_index.md

 ## About Me

 👋 Hi!
-I lived 18 years abroad and 6 years (on-going) in Korea.
+My principal research interest is in the intersection of Language Models and Agentic Behaviour.
+Agents () I lived 18 years abroad and 6 years (on-going) in Korea.
 My native language is **English** — recently becoming **bilingual** with the addition of Korean. 👇 You can check out my publications below.
 Feel free to reach out to me via email.

 <!-- My research interests revolve around **efficiently advancing foundation models** to realize **wide-reaching** and **superhuman abilities** in the long-run.
 I hope that such advancements will be beneficial to **humanity**, especially to those that continue to be marginalized.  -->